 Fungal outbreaks are most likely to occur when there is thatching present, where there is an accumulation of leaves or organic matter, when overwatering has occurred and in moist/shaded areas.
 This often happens when outdoor temperatures change between seasons such during the spring or fall.
 When there is a combination of warm temperatures, consistently wet conditions and high humidity, an ideal environment for fungus is introduced.
 Because fungi cannot engage in photosynthesis, it cannot gain nutrients from the sun and must feed off of a host—unfortunately in this case, your lawn.
 What’s worse is that fungus spreads very quickly and easily through wind, rain, mowing, or foot traffic.
 In the fall, most warm season lawns begin to enter dormancy, so damage tends to go unnoticed until the spring when the lawn greens up again with patches of damage.

 The best way to manage fungal disease in your lawn is with the use of a systemic fungicide.
 The great thing about fungicides is that they can be applied preventatively before an issue arises, or curatively after a fungal outbreak presents itself.
 Of course, prevention is the preferred way to go, but it’s great to have curative options when prevention isn’t possible.
 The rule of thumb is that curative fungicide application should be dosed at a rate of four to five times than that of preventative application; however, most bags or bottles of fungicide will tell you how much you should be applying.
 We recommend rotating products so that there is not an immunity build up over time.
-Rotating products like Headway, Heritage G and Pillar is a great way to tackle fungal disease both preventatively and curatively.
+Rotating products like Headway, Eagle and Pillar is a great way to tackle fungal disease both preventatively and curatively.
 Be sure to stop by our store to find these popular fungicide products and read the labels thoroughly before application